datastax/pulsar-3rdparty-connector/README.md

 This project provides simple templates and instructions to build Apache Pulsar connectors on base of the existing Apache Kafka connectors.

-Apache Pulsar's high quality bar for the connectors is a blessing and a curse.
-On one side, one using the connector is assured that a certain level of integration testing is done for each release.
-On another side, it requires a developer brave and experienced enough to contribute the connector and required integration tests.
+Apache Pulsar's acceptance criteria for the connectors requires a developer brave and experienced enough with both Pulsar and the 3rd-party system to contribute the connector and required integration tests.

-This project relaxes initial quality guarantees to allow people to move the connectors they used with their Apache Kafka infrastructure into the Apache Pulsar's and incrementally work on improvements.
+This project relaxes the criteria to allow people to faster move the connectors they used with their Apache Kafka infrastructure into the Apache Pulsar's and incrementally work on improvements.

 The project uses Apache Pulsar's Kafka Connect Adaptor (KCA).
 One can find more information about KCA in